corbincox72/peripheral_brain/_diseases/copd.md

 | C          | LAMA           | LABA + LAMA       |
 | D          | LABA + LAMA    | LABA + LAMA + ICS |

 GOLD C can conider a LABA + ICS combination for second line therapy; however it is not as effective.
-GOLD D can consider Roflumilast if FEV<sub>1</sub>&lt;50% predicted w/ chronic bronchitis, and macrolide Abxs can be considered for former smokers.
+GOLD D can consider Roflumilast if FEV<sub>1</sub> &lt; 50% predicted w/ chronic bronchitis, and macrolide Abxs can be considered for former smokers.

 # COPD Exacerbations